 Vacant lots dot the townsite in Leith.
 Many of the places we photographed in 2007 are now gone.
 Bad weather limited the amount of time we spent in Leith, so we didn’t photograph everything we’d hoped to.

-The racist who started the turmoil in Leith has since moved to Sherwood, North Dakota and has designs on another town we’ve photographed, Antler, North Dakota.
+The racist who started the turmoil in Leith had moved to Sherwood, North Dakota by the time we visited again, and had designs on another town we’ve photographed, Antler, North Dakota.
 In the interest of preserving our prairie heritage and pioneer architecture, we can only hope they run him out of town, too.